Theoretical design of the large topological magnetoelectric effect in the Co-intercalated NbS$_2$ structure: Conclusions

 \section{Conclusions}

 In summary, based on first-principles calculations, we propose that a very large magneto-electric coupling, $\alpha^{zz}$, can be realized in the Co-intercalated 1-H NbS$_2$ thin film structure.
 The Co ions form a triangular lattice with a non-coplanar 3$q$ spin structure exhibiting a finite scalar spin chirality.
 The Co bi-layers in the proposed thin film system can have the same or opposite signs of the spin chirality, depending on the sign of the inter-layer spin exchange interaction.
 The latter can be tuned by application of the in-plane strain.
 While the same-sign chiral structure produces large net Berry curvature leading to the large anomalous Hall conductivity similarly to the bulk Co$_{1/3}$NbS$_2$ case, the anti-chiral structure produces the large topological magneto-electric effect originating from the layer-dependent Berry curvature even though the total Berry curvature of the system is negligible.
 Our first-principles calculation predicts that the magneto-electric coupling $\alpha^{zz}$ can be as large as 0.9 $e^2/2h$.
+We expect this large magneto-electric coupling can also be obtained for other even numbers of Co layers beyond the bi-layers considered here.
 Our result opens a new avenue to control intercalated transition-metal dichalcogenides, revealing novel topological physics, including the anomalous Hall effect and the magneto-electric (axion) states, tunable by strains.